wolframarnold/tft_rails/README.md

 This project is a series of exercises for learning Rails, based on an adaptation of Michael Hartl's [RailsTutorial], using the [Test-First Teaching][tft] philosophy that was originally [developed][tft_preso] by [Sarah Allen][sarah] and [Alex Chaffee][alex] and others.
-This project has been sponsored by [Marakana] and was authored by Wolfram Arnold in collaboration with Alex Chaffee.
+This project has been sponsored by [Marakana] and was authored by [Wolfram Arnold][wolf] in collaboration with Alex Chaffee.

 This project is a gem which provides a series of generators intended to be run on a bare-bones Rails 3 app.
 Each generator provides a new set of tests (specs) corresponding to a given chapter in [RailsTutorial] and a set of